Surface-constrained Volume Registration (SVReg)

-SVReg stands for Surface-Volume Registration.
+SVReg stands for Surface-constrained Volume Registration.
 SVReg is an algorithm and a software tool for co-registration of human-brain MR images.
 It uses anatomical information from both the surface and volume of the brain images for accurate automated co-registration which allows consistent surface and volume mapping to a labeled atlas.
 Brain labeling is a necessary preprocessing step for several studies looking at group comparisons and regional brain analysis.

 Deformation map from atlas to subject